-- Gains and losses on the realisation of investments; - Increases and decreases in the valuation of investments held at the 31 December 2019; - Realised and unrealised gains and losses on transactions undertaken to hedge an exposure of a capital nature; - Realised and unrealised exchange differences of a capital nature; and - Expenses, together with the related taxation effect, allocated to capital in accordance with the above policies.
+- Gains and losses on the realisation of capital investments; - Increases and decreases in the valuation of capital investments held at the 31 December 2019 and 31 December 2020. - Realised and unrealised gains and losses on transactions undertaken to hedge an exposure of a capital nature; - · Realised and unrealised exchange differences of a capital nature; and - Expenses, together with the related taxation effect, allocated to capital in accordance with the above policies.